MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/networkloadbalancingclusters/Stop-NlbClusterNode.md

 ```

 This example stops the local cluster node.
-Before this cmdlet stops the cluster, this cmdlet drains all existing connections for up to 10 minutes.
+Before this cmdlet stops the cluster, this cmdlet drains all existing connections for up to 10 seconds.
 During that time, new connections will not be established on this node.
-Any remaining connections after the 10 minutes will be forcefully terminated.
+Any remaining connections after the 10 seconds will be forcefully terminated.

 ## PARAMETERS